DSchau/css-in-js-training/content/modules/01-introduction-to-css-and-js/02-what-css-in-js-is.md

   - How to style a button with styled-components
 ---

 CSS in JS is many things, but by its very definition, it is writing styles with JavaScript.
 However, how does this actually work?
-What is it doing, and at a foundational level, what is it?
+What is it doing, and at a foundational level, what does this mean?

 ### What it is